Flying with a Small Dog or Other Small Pet: Airline Guidelines and Prices

-Choose the Airline for You and Your Pet
+Choose the Best Airline for You, Your Pet and Your Wallet

 Delta Airlines can have up to four pets that fit in specified carriers on any one flight.
 When making a reservation, it is best to call the airline and tell them you would like your pet to travel with you.
 The cost will be $125.00 one way.
-During the trip, the pet must remain in the carrier under the seat in front of you.
-One airline employee mentioned that in all of the times she has traveled, she has never known when there was a pet in the passenger cabin during that flight.
+During the trip, the pet must remain in the carrier, under the seat in front of you.
+Remember to turn the carrier so that your pet faces you and can easily see hear and smell you.
+The pets are usually so inconspicuous you hardly know they are there.
+One airline reservation employee mentioned that in all of the times she has traveled, she has never known when there was a pet in the passenger cabin during that flight.

 Southwest Airlines also allows pets to travel in carriers under the seat in front of you.
 The cost is $95.00.
 For your convenience, Southwest Airlines has the correct size carrier available for purchase at some ticket counters or it can be purchased at Southwest Airlines’ online store.
 Again, it is necessary for you to call the airline to let them know you would like to travel with your pet.
 They will provide instructions to make that happen.

 If you choose to fly Air Canada to your destination, the policies mirror those of the other airlines.
 The cost ranges from $50 - $100 for your pet to fly in a designated carrier placed under the seat in front of you.
 The pet must remain in the carrier at all times.